T-stoilov/T-stoilov/README.md

 - 🌱 I’m currently learning ...
 C# and Unity.
 - 💞️ I’m looking to collaborate on ...
 C# and Unity.
 - 📫 How to reach me ... at personal email.
+- I like hitting the keys on the keyboard.

 <!---
 T-stoilov/T-stoilov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.